College Housing F.A.Q.

 No, students (regardless of age) are not permitted to smoke or drink in their suites, inside the housing complex, or on housing and campus property.

-Suggested items below.
+Suggested items are below.
 Residents may need to bring other items.

 For the room: Microwave, miniature fridge, 3M Hooks, 3M Command Strips, hangers, desk lamp and room lamp.